Study smarter with Fiveable

 These measures compare specific points in the distribution rather than summarizing the whole thing.
 They're intuitive and easy to communicate but sacrifice information about what happens between the comparison points.

 These measures divide the population into groups to examine how income is distributed across segments.
-They're essential for understanding who holds what share of national income and tracking changes over time.
+They're essential for understanding who holds what share of national income and for tracking changes over time.

 These measures focus specifically on the bottom of the distribution, capturing absolute or relative deprivation rather than overall inequality.
 They answer a different question: not "how unequal is society?" but "how many people lack adequate resources?"